 However, Thai dance differs from Khmer or Indian traditions.
 It emphasizes the movements of the arms, hands, and fingers.
-One of the characteristics of the khon is that some dancers wear masks.
+One of the characteristics of the Khon is that some dancers wear masks.
 The actors perform two kinds of dancing.
 The first one is tent and uses mostly legs, while the other is rum and engages arms in a very slow manner.

-The traditional Milk Ocean Stirring Ceremony as a part of the coronation celebration activities of Thai kings have also shaped the khon dance.
+The traditional Milk Ocean Stirring Ceremony as a part of the coronation celebration activities of Thai kings has also shaped the Khon dance.
 It is an open-air performance with dancers dressing up and wearing masks personifying demons and angels.
 This dance aims to glorify the new king and ensure the people’s loyalty to the monarch.
-The performances are also a part of social practices such as royal cremation, cremation of a high-ranking person or revered monks, the celebration of sacred sites, birthdays, and the opening of new businesses.
+The performances are also a part of social practices such as royal cremation, the cremation of a high-ranking person or revered monks, the celebration of sacred sites, birthdays, and the opening of new businesses.

 Music for Thai Khon Dance

-The khon actors and dancers are unable to utter any sound because of the masks they have to wear on stage.
+The Khon actors and dancers are unable to utter any sound because of the masks they have to wear on stage.
 Therefore, the singers and narrators sit with the orchestra at the side of the stage.
-By speaking and singing, they provide a major element of the khon performance and control the whole show.
+By speaking and singing, they provide a major element of the Khon performance and control the whole show.
 Learning the words and the music takes a lot of hard work and talent.
 Singers memorize words usually by listening to their teachers, who have, in turn, heard it from their own teachers.

 Furthermore, the music, accompanying the dance, is a folk-based music.
 It has melody only and usually without bass or inner lines of music.
 Wind, hammered, and stringed instruments enliven the performance.
 They are accompanied by a medley of drums and percussions.
 For example, pi glarng is a type of Thai flute, while tapon is a two-faced yellowish drum, and klong tudd is a reddish double-headed drum.
 This kind of orchestra is known as a piphat.
 The actors fit their performance to the words of the singers.
 The language of the dancers is the language of gesture and movement.